-[/core/query-keys-camel-case](#): Use camelCase in query keys
+/core/query-keys-camel-case: Use camelCase in query keys

-Query keys in a [URI](#) MUST only contain letters and digits, where the first letter of each word is capitalized, except for the first letter of the entire compound word.
+Query keys in a [URI](#) MUST only contain letters and digits, where the first letter of each word is capitalized, except for the first letter (MUST NOT be a digit) of the entire compound word.
 This is also known as [lower camelCase](#).
 This also implies that diacritics MUST be normalized and special characters MUST be omitted.